 Budget, Authority, Need, Timeline (BANT)

 BANT is a fairly common and old practice and is by no means getting redundant.
 To measure BANT you can use factors like annual revenue, departmental budget estimate, decision maker level, when can you sell to this lead

-Can this lead give the final yes to you?
-Are their other potential decision makers involved?
-Information like Job title, additional decision makers from the same account can help you here.
+Authority: Can this lead give the final yes to you?
+Are there other potential decision makers involved?
+Information like Job title and additional decision makers from the same account can help you here.

 Information like technographics breakdown, size of sales/HR/Supply chain/Marketing team and other custom data points that could help establish the need.

-Marketing Executive at Cloudlead, a B2B data company aiming to make outbound predictable and smarter.
-Moaaz is a certified Content Marketeer by Hubspot, Graduate in Marketing and Management has a keen interest in analytics and data-driven marketing.
+Co-founder & Marketing Professional at Cloudlead, a B2B data company aiming to make outbound predictable and smarter.
+Moaaz is a certified Content Marketeer, Graduate in Marketing and Management, completed an enterprise sales course for SaaS at Stanford.
+He also has a keen interest in analytics and data-driven marketing.